The block comprising the single shop unit on the eastern side of Fodderwick was completed in

 was cleared of buildings in preparation for the Westgate Shopping Park development which was completed

 From the creation of the town centre development the road Nether Priors began from a junction off Southernhay.
 A

-short row of 5 shop units, officially called Block B1 and odd numbered 1 - 9, were completed, part of which was joined to Block C shopping parade which
+short row of 5 shop units, officially called Block B1 and odd numbered 1 - 9, were completed, part of which is joined to the Block C shopping parade which

-faced Southernhay.
-These were financed by Ravenseft Properties Limited in partnership with the development corporation.
+faces Southernhay.
+These were financed by Ravenseft Properties Limited in partnership with the Development Corporation.
 Directly opposite the 5 units was a large site reserved for the future Basildon railway station though this would later be resited and the

 built (matching those above the Southernhay shops), with 5 of them directly above each shop unit.

 In the late 1970s when a short section of Nether Priors and the lorry park was developed all 5 shop units were incorporated into Phase I of the Eastgate

 Text researched and written by William Cox, 2012.